Best Pool Cue Racks in 2026: Wall Mounts and Floor Stands Worth Buying

 If you play multiple table games, this single rack handles cues and paddles without eating your wall space.

-Here’s a thought: what if you play pool and table tennis?
-XCSOURCE solved that problem.
-Six cue slots on one side, paddle storage on the other.
-One wall mount doing double duty.
+Say you play both pool and table tennis.
+XCSOURCE solved that problem, with six cue slots on one side and paddle storage on the other, one wall mount doing double duty.
 I tested this in a friend’s recreation room where he had both tables.

 The pine is solid.
 It requires a bit more humidity control than hardwood, but it’s not like it’s going to spontaneously warp.
 Proper room conditions keep everything stable.
 Pine is lighter weight, making installation easier on drywall.
 The combined functionality is genuinely convenient if you actually use both games.

-The design is practical without being ugly.
-It doesn’t look like a patchwork solution.
-Both sport sections feel intentional.
-Storage capacity for cues is solid.
-Paddle slots are spaced properly without touching your cues.
+The design is plain but tidy, and both sport sections feel like they belong.
+Storage capacity for cues is solid, and the paddle slots are spaced properly without touching your cues.

 Check Price on Amazon →